A/Prof Paul Ekert

 Biography

-Associate Professor Paul Ekert joined the Institute in January 2019 to head its new Translational Tumour Biology Group, having worked for many years in Melbourne, first as a paediatrician at Royal Children's Hospital and as a research leader at the Walter and Eliza Hall Institute, and later at the Murdoch Children’s Research Institute (MCRI).
+Associate Professor Paul Ekert joined Children’s Cancer Institute in 2019 to head its new Translational Tumour Biology Group, and in 2023 was appointed Deputy Director (Research Themes).
+Prior to joining the Institute, Paul worked for many years in Melbourne, first as a paediatrician at Royal Children's Hospital and as a research leader at the Walter and Eliza Hall Institute, and later at the Murdoch Children’s Research Institute (MCRI).

-Having initially worked on the Zero Childhood Cancer Program, as a collaborator at MCRI, Paul made the decision to move to Children’s Cancer Institute to increase his involvement with the Program.
-‘I have an opportunity here to fully participate in what I think is the most important research endeavour in the science of childhood cancer that we have ever seen in this country.’
+Having initially worked on the Zero Childhood Cancer Program (ZERO) as a collaborator at MCRI, Paul made the decision to move to Children’s Cancer Institute to increase his involvement with the Program, which he sees as the most important childhood cancer research endeavour ever seen in Australia.

 Publications